JakeDongwanKang/2800-202210-BBY15/README.md

 Thank you for making these resources free so it's possible for us to create applications with ease!

 ## Overview
+- The link for our project: [Extremis](https://extremis-bby15.herokuapp.com) for our amazing website
 - What did we made?
     We developed Extremis, a web app designed to tackle numerous extreme weather conditions safely and efficiently.
     Our webapp can access or provide information on current weather conditions.